daisy/amis/trunk/pipeline/readme.txt

 Apply the chain to the files in ./audio/

-5. Copy ./audio/ and amisAccessibleUiWithAudio.xml into the DefaultLangpack directory of AMIS and commit them to SVN
+5. Copy ./audio/cleaned/*.mp3 and amisAccessibleUi.xml into the DefaultLangpack directory of AMIS and commit them to SVN